-In this tutorial you will learn how to migrate your existing build scripts to the new FAKE 5 dotnet-core version.
+In this tutorial you will learn how to migrate your existing build scripts to the new FAKE 5 and above dotnet-core version.

 - It can run without Mono or .Net installed

 - Paket bootstrapper / build.cmd and build.sh are no longer required (you can still use them)